Rokuroseyama Kofun Cluster

-The Rokuroseyama Kofun Cluster (六呂瀬山古墳群, Rokuroseiyama Kofun-gun) is a group kofun burial mounds located in the Maruoka neighborhood of the city of Sakai, Fukui in the Hokuriku region of Japan.
+The Rokuroseyama Kofun Cluster (六呂瀬山古墳群, Rokuroseyama Kofun-gun) is a group kofun burial mounds located in the Maruoka neighborhood of the city of Sakai, Fukui in the Hokuriku region of Japan.
 The site was designated a National Historic Site of Japan in 1990.

 Overview

 The Rokuroseyama Kofun Cluster is located on a hillside at an elevation of 50 to 200 meters above sea level, and consists of at least 130 circular, rectangular and keyhole-shape tumuli, collectively known as the Maruoka Kofun Cluster (丸岡古墳群, Maruoka Kofun-gun), of which the Rokuroseyama Kofun Cluster is the portion towards the southeast of the site, at the highest elevation, overlooking the Kuzuryū River.
 The site consists of two very large zenpō-kōen-fun (前方後円墳), which are shaped like a keyhole, having one square end and one circular end, when viewed from above (designated No.1 and No.3), and two rectangular-type (hōfun (方墳)), designated No. 2 and No. 4).
 The tumuli are estimated to date from the late 4th to the early 5th century AD.
 The tombs do not appear in any historical records and the name of rank of the person buried within is unknown.